jiangjianghong/jiang_ai_web/README.md

 ## 📖 Introduction

-**Jiang's Tab** is not just another browser start page.
+**Tomato Tabs** is not just another browser start page.
 It is a **modern, highly customizable, and visually stunning** personal dashboard designed to make your daily web navigation a delight.

 Built with performance and aesthetics in mind, it combines robust bookmark management with a beautiful interface that adapts to your style.
-Whether you need a productivity hub with Notion integration or a serene space with daily changing wallpapers and poetry, Jiang's Tab adapts to *you*.
+Whether you need a productivity hub with Notion integration or a serene space with daily changing wallpapers and poetry, Tomato Tabs adapts to *you*.

 ## ✨ Key Features